linearcoffeecup/MechaCar_Statistical_Analysis/README.md

 From these reults:

+*Which variables provide a non-random amount of variance to the mpg values in the dataset?*

 * Regarding the individual p-values, the vehicle weight is less than 0.05 and is therefore statistically significant, i.e., not influenced by randomness.
 The intercept is also statistically significant and as such is not influenced by randomness associated with the other independent variables: vehicle length, spoiler angle, or ground clearance.
 Thus there is a statistical significance between the intercept and the vehicle weight.
 Perhaps additional data for the other values could be gathered to determine if they may still influence the miles per gallon if they become statistically sigificant.

+*Is the slope of the linear model considered to be zero?
+Why or why not?*

 * The p-value in the summary table was found to be 5.3-11.
 Based on this "multilinear p-value" (as opposed to the individual p-values) the null hypothesis can be rejected which means *the slopes are not zero*.

+*Does this linear model precict mpg of MechaCar prototypes effectively?
+Why or why not?*

 * The R-squared value is an indicator of how much variability in miles per gallon (dependent variable) is explained by the multiple linear model.
 The R-squared value of 0.68 indicates that the model can be used for predicting the *current dataset* performance.
 However, 3 of 4 independent variables were not statistically significant, indicating that forcasting performance based on this dataset is not supported (i.e., the model has been "overfitted").